SolalPirelli/solalpirelli.github.io/_guides/writing.md

 The same techniques for high-level structuring are useful for low-level writing.
 By limiting your options, you will consistently produce better writing even if the theoretical best is no longer achievable.
-Sentences, verbs, and words should all be simple and precise, without regard for artistic concerns such as avoiding repetition.
+Sentences, verbs, and nouns should all be simple and precise, without regard for artistic concerns such as avoiding repetition.
 Getting feedback is important, but you can go surprisingly far with your own feedback using a few techniques.